 I played in an over-the-board chess tournament on July 18-19.
-Having played over 200 games online during the pandemic, I wondered what differences I would notice between online and over-the-board chess.
+Having played over 200 games online during the pandemic, I wondered what differences I would notice between over-the-board and online chess.

 On July 18-19, I played in the third annual Queen City of the Prairie Open and Fort Worth Championship.
 I reported on the tournament for Chess Life Online.
 At the start of each round, tournament director and organizer Louis A. Reed Jr. directed players to start their clocks and to not shake hands.
 I nodded or bowed to each of my opponents.
 I saw a few pairs of opponents do elbow bumps.

 In round 2, I had White against 10-year-old Andy Woodward, who is higher-rated than me.
 Round 2 happened midday during a three-round Saturday.
 I really wanted a quick draw to have lots of time before round 3 began.
 To be honest, I hoped to leave the Hilton Garden Inn’s ballroom, where the chess games were played, and swim in the hotel’s pool.